Business debt consolidation is the process of combining multiple debts into one loan.

 How to Know It’s Time for a Small Business Debt Consolidation Loan

 Regardless of what your financial picture may have looked like when you first took on business debt, it’s possible that you could now be eligible to secure better rates and terms.
-If your financials have improved, consolidation is certainly worth considering.
+If your finances have improved, consolidation is certainly worth considering.

 Here are some signals that you may want to consolidate your small business debt: